go-vela/sdk-python/docs/ReposApi.md

-Remove and recreate the webhook for a repo
+Change the owner of the webhook for a repo

 ### Example
 ```python